Frans-Willem/CsrSpiDrivers/README.md

 TX and RX connections are optional and provide connectivity to BlueCore UART.

 LED connections are optional.
-Wire LEDs cathodes through the current limiting resistors (330 Ohm works fine) to the appropriate FTDI pins.
-Wire LEDs anodes to FTDI 3V3 pin.
+Wire LED cathodes through the current limiting resistors (330 Ohm works fine) to the appropriate FTDI pins.
+Wire LED anodes to FTDI 3V3 pin.

 ### Dedicated programmer